Kuch Kar Dikha

-Kuch Kar Dikha (English: do something) is a 2014 travel reality show presented by Nokia Pakistan, based on a 38-day journey of 9 people across Pakistan.
+Kuch Kar Dikha (English: Achieve something remarkable) is a 2014 travel reality show presented by Nokia Pakistan, based on a 38-day journey of 9 people across Pakistan.
 The show was announced on 18 February along with the launch of Lumia 1520 and 1320.
 First aired 28 February 2014 on ARY Digital with weekly episodes airing on Fridays.

 The contestants were divided into three teams and visited Khewra Mine, Khanpur Dam, Nathia Gali, Balakot, and Muzaffarabad.

 The theme song "Kuch Kar Dikha" is sung by Shankar Mahadevan, lyrics and production by Farrukh Malhar and music by Farrukh Abid and Shoaib Farrukh.